EB-5 Visa Guide: Everything You Need to Know About the EB-5 Visa

 12. What does it mean for My Investment to be “At Risk?"

-Your EB-5 investment must be "at-risk" until the time you become an unconditional permanent resident.
+Your EB-5 investment must be "at-risk" for the required sustainment period.

-• Basically, what this means is that your investment funds must actually be spent and not just sit in your business's operating account.
+- Basically, what this means is that your investment must be subject to either gain or loss depending on the success of the enterprise.
+Additionally, the funds should not just sit in your business's operating account.

 While the regulations are not very clear, here are a few things to be aware of:

-• Your funds must resemble an investment rather than a loan to the enterprise.
+- Your funds must resemble an investment rather than a loan to the new commercial enterprise.

-• Your funds cannot just sit in a bank account nor can they be used as business reserves.
+- Your funds cannot just sit in a bank account.

 13. What is the Process of Getting an EB-5 Visa?